 How I Paid off Nearly One Million Dollars in Debt in Two and a Half Years

-But do we have to be in debt?
+But do we really have to be in debt?

 You can dramatically increase your chances of becoming wealthy by eliminating your debt.
 Your greatest wealth building tool is your income.
 Your income should be freed up to save and invest instead of making debt payments.
 This is how you build wealth.

-I spent years living paycheck to paycheck, no matter how much money I made.
+I spent years of living paycheck to paycheck, and no matter how much money I made, I was still in debt.
 On the outside it looked like I had it all figured out.
 The nice car, the giant brand new house, but I was struggling financially.

 Once I realized that no matter how much money I made, if I didn’t get my debt under control, I would continue to struggle.
-I became intentional with my money and put a plan in place to eliminate my debt.
+I knew I had to became intentional with my money and put a plan in place to eliminate my debt.

-What I thought would take me five years or more to achieve took me less that half the time.
-I am going to share how I was able to pay off almost a million dollars in debt in such a short amount of time.
-You'll discover how you can tackle that debt that’s standing between you financial freedom.
+What I thought would have taken me five years or more to achieve, took me less than half the time.
+I am now going to share how I was able to pay off almost a million dollars in debt, in such a short amount of time.
+You will discover how you can tackle that debt, that’s standing between your financial freedom, and eliminate it altogether.